jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 life appears to be spent in an alternation between savage fits of passion and gloomy intervals of sulking.
 Giving pain to any creature weaker than himself seems to

-### ADVENTURE XII.
-THE ADVENTURE OF THE COPPER BEECHES 191

 be his one idea of amusement, and he shows quite remarkable talent in planning the capture of mice, little birds, and insects.
 But I would rather not talk about the creature, Mr. Holmes, and, indeed, he has little to do with my story.”